 The Company is counterparty to natural gas contracts for difference which were entered into to enable a fellow group undertaking, Winnington CHP Limited, to conduct its hedging activities.
 These are not designated as hedging instruments.
 Any gains and losses are immediately recharged to Winnington CHP Limited.
 The financial assets and liabilities in respect of these contracts are matched by equivalent amounts payable to or receivable from Winnington CHP Limited.
-The external carrying value as at 31 March 2020 was an asset of £nil (2019: £374,000) and a liability of £17,408,000 (2019: £3,466,000).
+The external carrying value as at 31 March 2021 was an asset of £492,000 (2020: £nil) and a liability of £157,000 (2020: £17,408,000).
+The corresponding intercompany derivative liability with Winnington CHP Limited of £492,000 (2020: £nil) as at 31 March 2021 was recognised within amounts owed to group undertakings and related parties.

-25 Other current and non-current financial assets and liabilities (continued)
+24 Other current and non-current financial assets and liabilities (continued)